-Levonelle needs to be taken within 72 hours of having unprotected sex.
-It's more effective the sooner you take it so it's recommended to do this right away within the first 24 hours when it is still 95% effective.
+You should take Levonelle within 72 hours of having unprotected sex.
+It's more effective the sooner you take it, so it's recommended to do this right away within the first 24 hours when it is still 95% effective.

-EllaOne can be taken up to 120 hours after sex.
-Its effectiveness does not decrease so if it's been more than a day then ellaOne may be a better option than Levonelle.
+You can take EllaOne up to 120 hours after sex.
+Its effectiveness does not decrease so if it's been more than a day, then ellaOne may be a better option than Levonelle.

 If you think you need emergency contraception, see your GP or pharmacist right away.
 You can also get the morning after pill from sexual health clinics.
-You'll be able to access it for free from a pharmacy after answering a series of questions or you can purchase it.
-We have both types of the morning after pill available to order online in advance but not for emergency use given the time-sensitive nature of the treatment.
+You'll be able to access it for a price from a pharmacy after answering a series of questions.
+You may be able to get the morning-after pill for free if you visit a sexual health clinic.
+We have both types of the morning-after pill available to order online in advance but not for emergency use given the time-sensitive nature of the treatment.

-After you take the morning after pill, your menstrual cycle will be altered.
-This is because the hormones contained in the pill delay ovulation so if your period is late, this isn't anything to worry about.
-If you don't have your period after 4 weeks of taking the morning after pill then see your GP.
+After you take the morning after pill, your menstrual cycle will change.
+This change is because the hormones contained in the pill delay ovulation so if your period is late, this isn't anything to worry about.
+If you don't have your period after four weeks of taking the morning after pill then see your GP.

-Having an abortion is a medical procedure which ends a woman's pregnancy.
-This is possible before the 24th week and involves either taking a pill or having a surgical procedure depending on how far along the pregnancy is.
+Having an abortion is a medical procedure which terminates a woman's pregnancy.
+Abortion is a possible option if done before the 24th week of pregnancy.
+It involves either taking an abortion pill or having a surgical procedure depending on how far along the pregnancy is.

-Within the UK, all women can get an abortion through the NHS in Scotland, England and Wales.
-Women's access to these services are limited in Northern Ireland but there is a charity called Marie Stopes where you can have the procedure done.
+Within the UK, all women can get an abortion through NHS Scotland, England and Wales.
+Women's access to these services are limited in Northern Ireland, but there is a charity called Marie Stopes, where you can have the procedure done.

-You can have an abortion up until 24 weeks.
+You can have an abortion up until 24 weeks of pregnancy.
 After this, the procedure is only considered in exceptional circumstances, for instance, if your own life is at risk.
 The type of abortion you will have depends on how long you've been pregnant for.

-At the 10 week point or under, you will be given a pill which will terminate your pregnancy.
-In your first appointment, you will be given mifepristone which will interfere with your pregnancy hormones.
-After 24-48 hours you'll have a second appointment where you'll be given misoprostol which causes the womb lining to break down.
+At the ten-week point or under, the doctor will give you a pill which will terminate your pregnancy.
+In your first appointment, a medical professional will provide you with mifepristone which will interfere with your pregnancy hormones.
+After 24-48 hours you'll have a second appointment where you will get misoprostol which causes the womb lining to break down.

 The abortion pill, known as a medical abortion, is always given in a hospital or licensed clinic by a medical professional.
 It is illegal to purchase these medications online and use them by yourself at home.

-After 10 weeks of pregnancy, your option will be a surgical abortion.
-This can be done either by a vacuum method or through surgery under sedation or general anaesthetic.
+After ten weeks of pregnancy, your option will be a surgical abortion.
+This type of abortion can be done either with a vacuum method or through surgery under sedation or general anaesthetic.
 You'll usually be able to go home that same day.

-If you wish to have an abortion you'll have an assessment at the clinic or with a doctor.
-They will talk over the decision with you to make sure it's what you want, discuss your options and find out how many weeks pregnant you are.
-After this, you'll usually have the abortion within 2 weeks.
-You can also have it privately which costs around £350 but you may get quicker access to treatment.
+If you wish to have an abortion, you'll need to have an assessment at the clinic with a doctor.
+They will talk over this decision with you to make sure it's what you want then further discuss your options and find out how far along you are in your pregnancy.
+After this, you'll usually have the abortion within two weeks.
+You can also have it privately, which costs around £350 but you may get quicker access to treatment.